Develop your export plan

 - Identify your key competitors and their characteristics, market share and USP’s.

 Then start researching possible export markets to focus in on the most appropriate market for you

 - Describe the end users of your product or service and if/how they will differ from your local customer base.

-- Understand the tactics you will use to communicate your difference and credibility.
+- Understand the marketing tactics you will use to communicate your difference and credibility.

 - Describe your potential route to market and possible international partners.

 - Consider your products price points and their positioning in the market.